JKHYuen/DX11Engine/README.md

 	- Precomputed BRDF map: 512x512

 - Cursor not constrained to window
-- (QOL) Cursor does not loop when adjusting values in IMGUI
+- Cursor does not loop when adjusting values in IMGUI